thestormforge/examples/elasticsearch/README.md

 # Elasticsearch Example

 ## Running The experiment

 From `examples/elasticsearch` execute:

 `kubectl apply -k .`

 ## Introduction

 [Elasticsearch](https://github.com/elastic/elasticsearch) is a widely used distributed database often used as a search engine or for logging.
 In this example, we demonstrate how to tune Elasticsearch using the benchmarking tool [Rally](https://esrally.readthedocs.io/en/stable/).
 Rally provides a variety of datasets, called tracks, that can be used to load test Elasticsearch.
 For each track there are several challenges, designed to test different workloads.
 This example shows how to i) use a setupTask to integrate with a Helm chart, ii) tune JVM parameters alongside the Kubernetes resources, and iii) set a maximum length a trial can run before being considered failed.

 ## Prerequisites

 You must have a Kubernetes cluster.
 We recommend using a cluster with 4 nodes, 40vCPUs (10 on each node) and 80GB of memory (20 on each node).
-Additionally, you will need a local configured copy of `kubectl` and to initialize StormForge Optimize in your cluster.
-You can download a binary for your platform from the [installation guide](https://docs.stormforge.io/getting-started/install/) and run `stormforge init` (while connected to your cluster).
+Additionally, you will need `kubectl` and our `stormforge` CLI.
+Follow our [installation guide](https://docs.stormforge.io/optimize-pro/getting-started/install/) to get started.

 ## Example Resources